bartekkalinka/bartekkalinka.github.io/_posts/2017-02-12-Akka-streams-source-run-it-publish-it-then-run-it-again.md

 When passing stream's blueprint to akka-http websockets handler, each connected client has this blueprint executed separately.
 It may be illustrated by taking the second source type in my side project: a text file.
 Sliding window aggregation that passes through the input file, runs separately for each connected client.
 For example after refresh in the browser, it runs from the beginning again.
 That's behavior we can't have when using twitter source obviously.
 The data cannot be replayed, because it's live.
 As it turns out, the solution of first problem (getting materialized value by publishing running source) is the solution for the second problem (having same data transmitted for all stream executions).

 At first I was getting strange results.
 Two clients running in separate browser windows displayed different wordcounts of top n words from twitter data (I actually tracked top tweeting users).
-The reason for such behavior was that the aggregations after Source.publisher were still run separately for each client:
+The reason for such behavior was that the aggregations after RunWihtPublisher.source were still run separately for each client:

 ```scala
 //(simplification)